sarthak812/FreeJoin/README.md

 INSTALL tpch;
 ```

-If the file does not exist it will be created
+If the file does not exist it will be created:
 ```console
 .open my_tpch_database.duckdb
 ```